 Studied: Access to Business and Management and GCSE Maths & English

-Progression: University of Law undergraduate
+Progression: LLB Law with Business, University of Law

 ‘A game changer’ is how Richard Evans describes his position as a law undergraduate and his future ambition to work as a barrister or a solicitor.
 In 2018, his 20-plus year-career in retail and supply chain management came to an end through redundancy, with new opportunities appearing on the horizon via his Access course at Walsall College.

 Commenting on his change of direction, Richard said: “Law is a completely different industry.
 It’s work I’ve never done before, but since returning to education, I’ve discovered just how much support is out there to progress and change careers.

 “While I have been a bit nervous about venturing away from the jobs I’ve always done, I believe that if I just focus on the things I need to and take support, it will all fall into place for me.”